 Involvement of Young People in the Project - and Proposed Book on the Civic Insignia and Sculptures

 As part of the public engagement process, we asked Primary 5-7 pupils, from all five mainstream primary schools in Linlithgow, to undertake some of their own research and produce drawings and paintings to show their own ideas of how they would like the female hunting dog and 'St Michael and the Serpent/Dragon' to appear in sculptural form.
 The results were exhibited at the Low Port Centre on Wednesday 29 May 2019, with prizes awarded to the entries which most impressed the judges.
-Some of the children’s work is featured on the interpretation boards near the sculptures and, to a greater extent, in a new booklet on the overall project which is planned for publication in late 2020 or early 2021, to coincide with the official unveiling of the St Michael sculpture.
+Some of the children’s work is featured on the interpretation boards near the sculptures and, to a greater extent, in a new booklet on the overall project which is planned for publication in early 2021, probably to coincide with the official unveiling of the St Michael sculpture.
 The well-illustrated 84-page booklet will cover the civic insignia, the legends, the sculptures and related school work in some detail.

 Although local historians agree that the female greyhound most likely represents a hunting dog temporarily tied to a tree trunk to conserve its energies, legends abound about its origins, most popularly that it depicts a faithful hound which fed its master who was chained to a tree on an island in Linlithgow Loch (and which, when discovered, led to the dog being similarly chained up).
 St Michael, the patron saint of Linlithgow, derives from the Bible in which, as the archangel or 'chief angel', St Michael's slaying of the dragon (or serpent) symbolises the conquest of good over all things sinful and evil.
 More specifically, as the town's 'guardian angel', he represents a force for good, keeping the town’s inhabitants safe from evil, harm or danger.